markolbert/J4JLogging/README.md

 ### Changes to v3.1
 I've modified, once again, how the output channels are configured when initializing the logger.
-The `ChannelInformation` and `ChannelFactory` classes were replaced by an interface (`IChannelConfigProvider`) for providing the `IChannelConfig` instances when needed.

-Two implementations of the `IChannelConfigProvider` are provided.
-One (`StaticChannelConfigProvider`) supports adding manually-created instances of `IChannelConfig` objects to the provider.

-The more commonly used implementation is `DynamicChannelConfigProvider`.
-It retrieves the channel configuration information from the Net5 `IConfiguration` system.
+You can set up a class implementing `IJ4JLoggerConfiguration` (e.g., `J4JLoggerConfiguration`) manually and add the channels you want to its `Channels` property.

+Or, if you're using the Net5 `IConfiguration` system you can implement an instance of `IChannelConfigProvider` and use the Autofac registration methods to do the work for you.
+See the [configuration section](docs/configuration.md) section for more details.

 ### Important Note
 **There is one important difference in how you call the logging methods